nguyencuong1002/nguyencuong1002/README.md

-# Hèlô 😂!
+# Hi 😂!
 I'm Cuong Nguyen - Passionate about Data

 - Open and friendly.
 - Love to learn new things, especially things related to Data Engineer/Data Analyst and Backend Developer.